olincollege/scicomp_p4_GPU_Sugarscape/README.md

 git clone https://github.com/olincollege/scicomp_p4_GPU_Sugarscape
 ```

 The project directory contains a Jupyter notebook called `sugarscape.ipynb`.
 This notebook contains the code for the Sugarscape model.
 To run the code, open the notebook in Jupyter and select "Run" from the menu bar.
+The notebook contains a block of code that must be uncommented to download and install the library.

 ## Results